XEP-0421: Anonymous unique occupant identifiers for MUCs

 5. Security Considerations

 If a MUC uses occupant identifiers, nickname changes will be visible to all occupants of the room.
-Clients MAY warn users about this circumstance before joining the room.
+Clients may warn users about this circumstance before joining the room or when changing the nickname.

 6. IANA Considerations